-At a cost of $14 U.S. each for a return ticket, Bob and I secured spots on the first Consettur bus of the day to transport tourists up to Machu Picchu.
+Bob and I managed to get aboard the first bus of the day up to Machu Picchu.
 The 20-minute bus ride up the switchbacks of the dirt road had us clinging to our seats whenever we rounded the sharp corners.
 The other option for getting to Machu Picchu is to hike up the mountain, but it is supposed to be a pretty long and very tough climb.
 We preferred to use that time to explore the ruins at the top.

 Unlike the previous day, when we arrived here from the Inca Trail in pouring rain, we were blessed with intermittent blue skies and bright sunshine.
 Machu Picchu, which stands in the midst of a tropical mountain forest in the Andes mountains, was built for the Inca Emperor Pachacuti Inca Yupanqui (1438-71).
 The role of this ancient city still remains a mystery.
 It was abandoned by the Inca rulers during the Spanish Conquest.
 The site was rediscovered by American explorer Hiram Bingham in July, 1911.
 Machu Picchu, today, is an UNESCO World Heritage Site.
 We found it a magnificent place to visit!

 In the early morning hours, Bob and I took time for a quick mugshot as the clouds blew across the mountain tops of Machu Picchu.

 This is the defensive main gate entrance to Machu Picchu.